 Pentecost is approaching this weekend and we need to get ready.
 Pentecost is the fulfillment of all Christ’s work on earth.
 It is the day that “all truth” was revealed to mankind.
 It is sometimes known as the “second Incarnation” in that the Church became the Body of Christ on Pentecost.

-Bottom line: it is a powerful day.
+Bottom line: it's a powerful day.
 But you can’t just show up and have Pentecost.
 To have the power of Pentecost, you must WAIT for it over these next few days.

-For discussion: name one practical thing you can/will do this week to “wait” for the Promise of the Father on Pentecost?
+Application: what one thing can/will you do this week to “wait” for the Promise of the Father on Pentecost?